wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 1. After the Provider is installed click 'Register' button to register the server in the vault.
 	![InstallComplete](./media/site-recovery-vmm-to-vmm/VMMASRInstallComplete.png)

-5. In **Internet Connection** specify how the Provider running on the VMM server connects to the Internet.
-Select *Use default system proxy settings* to use the default Internet connection settings configured on the server.
+5. In **Internet Connection** specify how the Provider running on the VMM server connects to the Internet. <!-- deleted by customization Select *Use --><!-- keep by customization: begin --> select <b>Use <!-- keep by customization: end --> default system proxy <!-- deleted by customization settings* --><!-- keep by customization: begin --> settings</b> <!-- keep by customization: end --> to use the default Internet connection settings configured on the server.

 	![Internet Settings](./media/site-recovery-vmm-to-vmm/VMMASRRegisterProxyDetailsScreen.png)
 	- If you want to use a custom proxy you should set it up before you install the Provider.
 When you configure custom proxy settings a test will run to check the proxy connection.